slacorazza/APIBaseOfiServices/README.md

-# OFI Services Process Mining API
+# OFI Services API

-This is a Django REST application that provides API endpoints to a front-end dashboard for process mining for the company OFI Services.
-The API is hosted at [https://ofiservices.pythonanywhere.com/api/](https://ofiservices.pythonanywhere.com/api/).
+This is a Django REST application that provides API endpoints to a front-end dashboard for the company OFI Services.

 ## Table of Contents